dlion/domenicoluciani/_posts/2022-07-22-misleading-pair-programming.md

 - **Lack of context**: the person reviewing your code doesn't have the same context as you, it will lead to possible misunderstanding or long debates due to this deficiency, delaying the integration and having a longer feedback loop.
 - **It requires another person's availability**: waiting for another person to review your code leads to a significant delay creating a bottleneck within the team.
 - **Context Switch**: the other person probably is busy doing something else, like working on a different task.
 That person, just for unblocking you, has to do a context switch, review your code and then get back to the task by doing another context switch again.
 It has been proved that doing context switching often leads to spending lots of time restoring concentration and getting back on track.
-- **Fake Code Reviews**: Reading others' code is complex, and it requires concentration, especially without the context becoming time-consuming, so what do usually people do?
+- **Fake Code Reviews**: reading others' code is complex, and it requires concentration, especially without the context, becoming time-consuming, so what do usually people do?
 Read quickly through the code, acting like a linter or a compiler.
 It is like doing a fake code review.
-It doesn't add any value; it can lead to side problems in the codebase and give the team a fake feeling of security.
-It often happens, especially when the team is in a rush due to imposed deadlines or constraints.
+It doesn't add any value; it can lead to have side problems in the codebase and give the team a fake feeling of security.
+It often happens, especially when the team is in a rush due to imposed deadlines or time constraints.

-## Bus Factor and Collective Ownership
+## Bus Factor
 ![bus factor](https://media.giphy.com/media/9qnogucSKuQ8g/giphy-downsized-large.gif)

-Working alone on a task is cool until the rest of the team needs to know what you have done and how but you are not available.
+Working alone on a task is cool until the rest of the team needs to know what you have done and how, but you are not available.
 Handing over your knowledge around that task will require spending some time with the team explaining to them the code you have written, giving them the context and the choices you have made, and hoping they get it quickly.
 It could involve having different sessions with different people, drawing flows and having multiple discussions.

 All the things you can mitigate by having another person pair with you.